 3. Pushing your comfort zones will keep you alive

 We can be prone to creating comfort and settling amongst it.
 But it’s not until we are tested and we have to go beyond this area of coziness that we learn the most about ourselves.
 Keeping yourself on your toes will keep you sharp, and allow you to take advantage of any opportunity that comes your way.
-A part of that is the following:

 4. Religion creates a comfortable routine and give us a false sense of security